-Physical and psychological injury to mother during birth
+Physical injury during childbirth

 Dealing with wrongful birth